decoy/blog/source/_posts/2014-01-31-basic-animation.md

 In my day job, I spend a lot of time coding core business logic applications.
 What do you do with data A in situation B kind of logic.
 So when I work on something code related in my off time, I like to putz with technologies outside of that bubble.

-So, with that in mind, I'm going to talk about animation.
+With that in mind, I'm going to talk about animation.

 ## Old School